BatoulSarvi/AR-FEC/README.md

-# ARFEC
+# AR-FEC
-NS3 Evalvid module + ARFEC mechanism + RTP and RTCP Packet
+NS3 Evalvid module + AR_FEC mechanism + RTP and RTCP Packet

 AR_FEC: adaptive reliable Forward Error Control

 The Simulation was implemented for a multimedia communication on UAVs.

+I designed and implemented this code on NS3.33

 Author: Batoul Sarvi     <batoul.sarvi@gmail.com>

 ------------------------------------------------------------------------------